This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

-So what doesn’t caramel go with?
-You can use it for desserts, dip an apple in it, pour over ice cream… honestly, I think the options are endless (and delicious)!
-I love to keep a jar of this in the fridge especially as the holidays come around (it doubles as a wonderful hostess gift) and use it in… well, anything.
+So, what doesn’t caramel go with?
+You can use it for desserts, dip an apple in it, pour it over ice cream… honestly, I think the options are endless (and delicious)!
+I love to keep a jar of this in the fridge, especially as the holidays come around (it doubles as a wonderful hostess gift), and use it in… well, anything.
 This is my basic go-to caramel sauce.

 There is always a difference in approach when making caramel.
-You can either do the dry method or wet method (which means boiling water with the sugar).
+You can either do the dry method or the wet method (which means boiling water with the sugar).
 I find that while many feel the dry method is more intense, it’s easier.
-Caramel sounds scary but this is so quick and fast!
+Caramel sounds scary, but this is so quick!

 Homemade Caramel Sauce